uLoyd/fretboard-js/README.md

 Returns: Fretboard instance

-Adds Notes ("marks") on all frets of all strings corresponding to the sound passed through parameter.
+Adds Note marks on all frets of all strings corresponding to the sound passed through parameter.
 Correct frets positions on every StringLane is calculated by the StringLane class itself. **Only the frets with exact sound in exact octave** will be marked.
-If second parameter will be set to false than currently added sound will not be added to the sounds currently stored by the Fretboard instance.
+In case the second parameter will be set to false, then currently added sound will not be added to the sounds currently stored by the Fretboard instance.

 ```javascript